Live Oak Bank Business Loans Review

 - Most recent business bank statement

-- Personal and business tax returns from previous three years
+- Personal and business tax returns from the previous years

-Keep in mind that Live Oak Bank may require other documents, too, depending on your business profile.
+Keep in mind that Live Oak Bank may require other documents, too, depending on your business profile and the type of loan you’re applying for.
 Make sure to stay in touch with the underwriting team so you can quickly respond to any requests.

 Alternatives to Live Oak Bank